stitchdata/docs/_account-security/security/sso/azure-active-directory-single-sign-on-guide.md

              When the changes have been saved, you'll be redirected back to the **API permissions** page.
           8. On the **API permissions** page, click **Grant admin consent for [YOUR_APP_NAME]**.
           9. When prompted, click **Yes** to grant consent for the app's permissions.

+      - title: "Grant users access to the app"
+        anchor: "grant-user-app-access"
+        content: |
+          The last step to configuring the app is to grant access to users in your {{ page.display-name }} instance.
+This ensures that they'll be able to access Stitch via SSO.

+          Using the process your organization follows, grant Stitch {{ page.display-name }} app access to the your colleagues.

   - title: "Connect to Stitch"
     anchor: "connect-to-stitch"